valora-inc/wallet/packages/mobile/e2e/README.md

 For most e2e tests you need to do three things:

 - Find elements using `element(by.id('SomeTestID'))`: Give the element you want to find a testID so they can be reliably found on the screen
-- Perform actions on the element, such as `element.tap()` or `element.typeText('Some Text ')`.
+- Perform actions on the element, such as `element.tap()` or `element.typeText('Some Text')`.
 Detox will automatically wait for these actions to finish.
 - Test properties of the element using expectations, such as `expect(element).toBeVisible()`.
 You will mostly need `.toBeVisible()` and `.toHaveText()`.

 ```javascript